01 of 05

-L-girder benchwork is named for the inverted "L"-shaped beams which carry the load.
-L-girder allows tremendous flexibility in design for odd-shaped and multi-level layouts.
+L-girder benchwork is named for the inverted "L"-shaped beams that carry the load.
+L-girder allows tremendous flexibility in design for odd-shaped and multilevel layouts.
 With its open structure, it is easy to add scenery both above and below track levels.
 L-girder can be built with little experience and a few simple tools.

 Like other types of benchwork, L-girder can be built from a variety of materials.
 The most common are dimensional lumber, plywood, and steel.
 Steel studs and other components are available at many home supply stores.
 The techniques for using steel are similar to wood, but the materials are much less familiar to most modelers.
 Plywood offers greater dimensional stability and consistency at a comparable cost to traditional lumber but must be ripped to proper widths.

 Whichever materials you use, you will want pieces in roughly 1x4, 1x2, and 2x4 sizes to make the L-girders, legs, cross braces and supports.
 Heavier or lighter construction can be used as necessary depending on your installation.Continue to 2 of 5 below.

 L-girder benchwork can be broken down into four basic components.
 These pieces can be assembled in any configuration for unlimited design potential.

 - L-Girders: L-girders transfer the load of the layout from the cross-supports to the legs or walls.
 L-girders are made from two pieces in an inverted "L." The horizontal top plate provides rigidity and strength and also a convenient means of fastening cross-bracing.
 Traditional sizes are 1x4s for the vertical, and 1x2s for the horizontal.
 Girders can be any length.
 If you need multiple pieces to complete a length of girder, overlap seams and reinforce joints with additional vertical splices.